 Beginning when you choose this archetype at 3rd level, you have been trained to fight creatures who would normally be inured against mundane attacks.

 As a reaction to hitting a creature with a weapon attack, if the creature possesses resistance to bludgeoning, piercing, and slashing damage you may choose to ignore it.
-If you possess a weapon that would normally overcome the creature’s resistance to bludgeon, piercing, and slashing damage, you may instead choose to cause the creature to be vulnerable to your attack.
+If you possess a weapon that would normally overcome the creature’s resistance to bludgeon, piercing, and slashing damage, you may instead choose to cause the creature to be vulnerable to that attack.
 You may do this a number of times equal to your choice of your Strength or Dexterity modifier (minimum of 1).

 You regain all uses of this feature when you successfully complete a long rest.